nhn/tui.editor/README.md

 * [Download all sources for each version from release](https://github.com/nhnent/tui.editor/releases)

 ## 🔨 Usage
-The code provided underneath is for *npm*.
+The code provided underneath is for *npm* + *bundler*.
 If you are using *bower* please see [Getting started with bower](https://github.com/nhnent/tui.editor/blob/production/docs/getting-started-with-bower.md).

 ### Editor